satori-hq/uhhm-nft/README.md

 - Adds Satori royalty at contract level, plus a Satori royalty cap (set at 2.5%), Satori account ID and a setter method
 - Initiates contract with 2.5% Satori royalty

+**`upgrade-#3-6-28-22` - deployed 6/28/22**

+- Added method for owner to patch `media` for token metadata.
+This was due to the fact that 103 out of 4841 tokens had malformed `media` (missing `/low-res.gif` after cid).
+- Deployed, and patched `media` for 103 malformed tokens
+- Removed patch method and redeployed